Connor Shields

-Connor Shields (born 29 July 1997) is a Scottish professional footballer who plays as a striker for Queen's Park, on loan from Motherwell.
-He has previously played for Albion Rovers, Sunderland, Aldershot Town and Queen of the South.
-Shields has also had loan spells with Alloa Athletic and Billercay Town.
+Connor Shields (born 29 July 1997) is a Scottish professional footballer who plays as a striker.
+He has previously played for Albion Rovers, Sunderland, Aldershot Town and Queen of the South and Motherwell.
+Shields has also had loan spells with Alloa Athletic, Billercay Town and Queen's Park.

 Career

 Shields started his career at Albion Rovers during the 2015–16 season.

 In January 2018, Shields earned a move to England, signing for Sunderland.
 In August 2018, Shields was loaned to Alloa Athletic for six months.
 Shields was released by Sunderland at the end of the 2018–19 season and received interest and offers from a number of clubs.

 In June 2019, Shields signed for Aldershot Town on a one-year deal.
 In March 2020 he moved on loan to Billericay Town, scoring on his debut.

 In August 2020, Shields signed for Queen of the South on a one-year deal.